Gardening Plants & Flowers Herbs

 Fertilizer

 Rosemary is not a heavy feeder.
-Mixing compost into the soil at the time of planting can help to give the shrub a healthy start.
+Mixing compost into the soil at the time of planting helps give the shrub a healthy start.
 Then, use a balanced liquid fertilizer, following label instructions, to promote quality growth.

 Pollination